The Chaperone (2018 film): Production

 In February 2013, it was announced Elizabeth McGovern would star in the film, with Simon Curtis directing from a screenplay by Julian Fellowes, based upon the novel by Laura Moriarty, with McGovern, Curtis, Eli Selden, and Adam Shulman producing under their Anonymous Content banner.
 Fox Searchlight Pictures would distribute the film.
 In May 2017, it was announced Michael Engler would direct the film, instead of Curtis, who remained as executive producer on the film.
 Masterpiece, Altus Media, and Rose Pictures produced the film, with PBS Distribution distributing it.
 The film received a theatrical release prior to airing on PBS.
 Victoria Hill, Greg Clark, Luca Scalisi, Rose Ganguzza, Kelly Carmichael and Gary Hamilton also served as producers on the film.

 Filming

 Principal photography began in August 2017.

 Release

 The film had its world premiere at the Los Angeles Film Festival on September 23, 2018.
 It was released on March 29, 2019.
+On PBS, the film premiered on November 24, 2019 (part of Masterpiece Classic).